AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages

-Finally, \autoref{tab:zero_shot} shows the zero-shot cross-lingual transfer performance from models trained on different source languages with available training data to the test-only languages \texttt{orm} and \texttt{tir}.
-The best source languages are Hausa or Amharic for \texttt{orm}, and Hausa or \yoruba for \texttt{tir}.
-Hausa even outperforms a multilingually trained model.
-The impressive performance for transfer between Hausa and Oromo may be because both are from the same language family and share a similar Latin script.
-In addition, Hausa has the largest training dataset in AfriSenti.
+Interestingly, Hausa even outperforms a multilingually trained model.
+The impressive performance for transfer between Hausa and Oromo may be due to the fact that both are from the same language family and share a similar Latin script.
+Furthermore, Hausa has the largest training dataset in AfriSenti.
 Both linguistic similarity and size of source language data have been shown to correlate with successful cross-lingual transfer~\cite{lin-etal-2019-choosing}.

-However, it is unclear why \yoruba performs particularly well for \texttt{tir} despite the difference in script.
-One hypothesis is that \yoruba may be a good source language in general, as shown in \citet{adelani2022masakhaner} where \yoruba is the second best source language for named entity recognition in African languages.
+However, it is unclear why \yoruba performs particularly well for \texttt{tir} despite the difference in the script.
+One hypothesis is that \yoruba may be a good source language in general, as claimed in \citet{adelani2022masakhaner} where \yoruba was the second best source language for named entity recognition in African languages.